Store credit cards: What they are and how they work

 You’re at the checkout to make your purchases.
 The store assistant says you can get rewards on the spot if you pay with the store credit card.
 You just need to apply and be approved for it.
 What do you do?

-Store credit cards, sometimes called retail cards, can be a lot like any other credit card you might come across.
+Store credit cards, sometimes called retail cards, are offered by specific stores or chains of stores.
 Like all credit cards, store cards are examples of revolving credit.
 With revolving credit, you can make purchases and pay down the balance later in a billing cycle.
 And if your card issuer reports your use of the card to the credit bureaus, your card should appear on your credit reports.

-But depending on the card, there are some ways your store credit card might be different from other credit cards.
+Depending on the card, your store credit card might be different from other credit cards in a few ways.

 - Private label store cards: Typically, this kind of card can be used only at the store or group of stores it’s associated with.
 And any rewards you earn might also be tied to purchases at those stores.

-- Co-branded general purpose store cards: Co-branded store cards can usually be used anywhere that accepts the payment network shown on the card.
-In addition to earning elevated rewards at the store or group of stores, co-branded cards may also offer the opportunity to earn outside of the store.
+- Co-branded general-purpose store cards: Co-branded store cards can usually be used anywhere that accepts the payment network shown on the card.
+In addition to earning elevated rewards at the store or group of stores, co-branded cards may also offer the opportunity to earn rewards outside of the store.

-Certain store cards may not seem any different from any other credit card in your wallet.
+Certain store cards may not seem any different from other credit cards in your wallet.
 Taking a closer look at things like rewards, credit limits and interest rates that are offered can help you compare cards.

 A store credit card—like any other credit card—can be a great financial tool when used responsibly.
-Here are some benefits it could offer you:
+Here are some possible benefits:

-- It could earn you rewards.
+- You could use it to earn your rewards.
 Using a store credit card in the store it’s associated with might earn you better rewards than using a traditional rewards credit card in the same store would.
-Plus, some store cards offer extra bonuses like discount coupons and invitations to events.

-- It could help you build credit.
-With consistent responsible use over time, store cards could help you build credit just like any other credit card account does.
+- You could use it to build credit.
+With consistent, responsible use over time, store cards could help you build credit.

 Like all types of credit cards that are reported to credit bureaus, store credit cards can affect your credit scores depending on how you use them.
 That’s why it’s important to use any credit card responsibly.
 Here are some ways that having and using a credit card, such as a store card, could affect your credit scores: